karan-pandey15/ReactinIerview-task/README.md

    ```bash
    npm start
    ```
-   The app will be available at `http://localhost:3000` or host in vercel netlify.
+   The app will be available at `https://react-interview-task-red.vercel.app/login`.

 ---